qlik-oss/gopherciser/docs/dev/build.md

 make genwiki
 ```

-For more information, see [Generating Gopherciser documentation](../../generatedocs/README.md).
+For more information, see [generate-docs].

 ## Test commands